cern1710/Scrappy3D/README.md

 ## Disclaimer

 This is merely for educational purposes and is not intended to be used as reference.
-The repo has been intentionally renamed to avoid plagiarism.
+The repo has been intentionally renamed to prevent plagiarism.

 ## General Setup